Dimitris P. Kraniotis: Biography

 D. P. Kraniotis (b.
 15 July 1966) was born in Larissa prefecture in central Greece and grew up in Stomio (Larissa).
-He studied at the Medical School of the Aristotle University in Thessaloniki (Greece).
+He studied at the Medical School of the Aristotle University in Thessaloniki (Greece) and obtained a Master of Science (MSc) at the Medical School of the University of Thessaly (Greece).
 He lives and works as internal medicine specialist physician in Larissa (Greece).

-He is the author of 11 poetry books in 7 languages (Greek, English, French, Romanian, Albanian, Italian, Spanish) and the Editor-in-chief of an international anthology in English (205 poets from 65 countries).
+He is the author of 12 poetry books in 7 languages (Greek, English, French, Romanian, Albanian, Italian, Spanish) and the Editor-in-chief of an international anthology in English (205 poets from 65 countries).

 He has participated in several International Poetry Festivals.
-His poetry has been translated into 36 languages (English, French, Polish, Czech, Spanish, Turkish, Bulgarian, Romanian, Italian, Albanian, Arabic, Serbian, Dutch, Portuguese, Russian, Chinese, Japanese, German, Slovak, Macedonian, Persian, Bengali, Kurdish, Vietnamese, Gujarati, Kazakh, Tamil, Danish, Swahili, Hebrew, Uzbek, Hungarian, Estonian, Ukrainian, Korean and Hindi) and published in many countries around the World.
+His poetry has been translated into 40 languages (English, French, Polish, Czech, Spanish, Turkish, Bulgarian, Romanian, Italian, Albanian, Arabic, Serbian, Dutch, Portuguese, Russian, Chinese, Japanese, German, Slovak, Macedonian, Persian, Bengali, Kurdish, Vietnamese, Gujarati, Kazakh, Tamil, Danish, Swahili, Hebrew, Uzbek, Hungarian, Estonian, Ukrainian, Korean, Tajik, Hindi, Azerbaijani, Yoruba and Armenian) and published in many countries around the World.

 In 2011 the 22nd World Congress of Poets took place in Larissa, Greece. with D. P. Kraniotis as president.
 He also founded the 1st Mediterranean Poetry Festival in Larissa.
 He is member of several literary organizations (National Society of Greek Literary Writers, Hellenic Literary Society, Hellenic Society of Writing Physicians, World Poetry Movement, Poets of the Planet, World Poets Society, United Poets Laureate International, Poetas del Mundo, etc.).
-Also, he is Chairman of the Writers for Peace Committee of PEN Greece and editor of the Greek poetry magazine "Poetics @ GR" (Τετράδιο Ποίησης).
+Also, he is Chairman of the Writers for Peace Committee of PEN Greece and editor of the international poetry magazine "World Poets Magazine" and the Greek poetry magazine "Poetics @ GR" (Τετράδιο Ποίησης).